 Additionally, as far as ceiling placement goes, you’ll want to center it in the middle of the room in most cases.
 If you’re determined to put it over a bed, hang it over the foot of the bed instead of the head, just to keep the annoying light from being directly in your face at any given time.

-None of these rules are true 100% of the time (except that bit about the bathtubs), and there’s a lot room for variation in lighting design.
-So if you have further questions for a professional, or just want a better look at some of the rooms featured here, check our website and feel free to visit us on Houzz for the very best design tips and tricks.
+None of these rules are true 100% of the time (except that bit about the bathtubs), and there’s a lot of room for variation in lighting design.
+So if you have further questions for a professional, or just want a better look at some of the rooms we remodeled and feel free to visit us on Houzz for the very best design tips and tricks.